Sustainsys/Saml2/doc/Contributing.md

 `CommandResult.ApplyPrincipal`) are excluded from this rule and should be marked with a `[ExcludeFromCodeCoverage]` attribute.
 The code coverage report for Kentor.AuthServices is at 100.00% coverage and should remain so.

+If you hare using Visual Studio Premium or Ultimate, please use the "VsPremium" solution, that contains an extra unit test project which requires VS Premium features to run.

+##Integration Tests
+There are also some integration tests that runs through the sample applications and make sure that they work.
+To run the integration tests:
+* Make sure that you have Google Chrome installed.
+* Open the main solution.
+* Set multiple startup projects: Kentor.AuthServices.StubIdp, SampleApplication & SampleMvcApplication.
+* Debug the solution.
+* Open Kentor.AuthServices.IntegrationTests in a separate Visual Studio Instance.
+* Run all tests in the integrationtests solution.

+##Branching
+To make a clean pull request, it is important to follow some git best practices.
+Nancy has an [excellent guide](https://github.com/NancyFx/Nancy/blob/master/CONTRIBUTING.md) that outlines the steps required.

 ##Licensing
 The library is licensed under LGPL and by submitting code it is accepted that the submitted